Adal-Bero/BSI-GS-Benutzerdefinierte-Edition23-OSCAL/src/oscal_components_from_grundschutz/readme.md

 ## Overview

 This project contains a sophisticated Python script (`main.py`) designed to automatically generate enriched OSCAL component definitions from a BSI IT-Grundschutz catalog.
 The script identifies individual "Bausteine" (building blocks) from the source catalog, creates a base component definition for each, and then uses the Google Vertex AI Gemini Pro model to intelligently discover and add relevant controls from other Bausteine.
+To generate the rather static component for the "Process Modules" / "Prozessbausteine" a smaller script exists as well: `create_prozessbausteine_component.py`.
+This is run once.

 The final output is a set of OSCAL-compliant JSON files, one for each technical Baustein, saved to a Google Cloud Storage (GCS) bucket.